why is my hair shedding?

 Exogen phase: The exogen phase is when the hair actually sheds from the follicle, often with the white bulb still attached.

-Telogen effluvium occurs following an emotionally stressful event or giving birth.
+Telogen effluvium can also occur following an emotionally stressful event or after giving birth.
 You’ll notice the excess hair shedding beginning two to three months after the triggering event, and it typically lasts up to about six months.
 In contrast, androgenic alopecia or menopausal hair loss can last indefinitely if left untreated.

 Symptoms of telogen effluvium